 My interest in photography first started in 1977 when I was given a Hanimex 110 Pocket camera and my first roll of film.
 From then I was given access to progressively better cameras, such as; Agfa pocket bellows, film SLRs etc. My favourite cameras were always the SLR-type of which I had a few.
 I still have many of the older cameras here, all work perfectly.

 My real introduction into photography as a hobby was through my stepfather.
 A professional photographer, he helped me understand elements of aesthetic quality, tonal range and the finer use of an SLR.
 I also learned to develop my own B+W and colour photographs, in a darkroom we often set up in a second bathroom.
 I myself travelled the US with a Nikon F601 for a few months, capturing 60+ rolls of film (luckily for me, developed and printed free by my stepfather!).

-The first course in photography I completed was in 1989, which mirrors what I am doing currently at TAFE Southwest, a diploma of photoimaging.
+The first course in photography I completed was in 1989, which mirrors what I have recently completed at TAFE Southwest, a diploma of photoimaging.
 The difference between the courses is massive, modern digital workflow is much faster and much more controllable.
 A big part of the course these days is software manipulation and business.

 During my 25-years in Defence Intelligence, a part of my duties were evidentiary photography and other imagery collection, so I was rarely without a camera in hand since I started in 1990.

-Since leaving Defence, my partner Simone and I have started our own photography business, Vintage Vignettes Photography, a business that endeavours to satisfy the needs of charitable endeavours, volunteering, unpaid work for groups and Not-for-profits and providing photography instruction to seniors, charity groups and schools, etc.
+Since leaving Defence, I have started my own photography business, Vintage Vignettes Photography, a business that endeavours to satisfy the needs of charitable endeavours, volunteering, unpaid work for groups and Not-for-profits and providing photography instruction to seniors, charity groups and schools, etc.

 What are your main interests in photography?